mozilla/openwebapps/docs/APP_REPO.md

 *  `getLoggedInUser( <onsuccess callback>, [onerror callback] )`

     Determine whether a user is currently authenticated to the application repository for the purposes of application synchronization.
-    The callback takes a single argument which is `null` when no user is logged in, otherwise the argument is a javascript object containing the following properties:
+    The callback receives a single argument which is `null` when no user is logged in, otherwise the argument is a javascript object containing the following properties:

     `userName (string)`: a unique identifier which is meaningful to both the system and the user (i.e. email address).